tonytvo/blog-generator/content/blog/value-investing-summary/index.md

 - what is your default strategy when there is nothing to do?
   - buy the market in an index fund vs cash?
   - what does the absence of opportunity tell you
+- why are you the only one seeing this opportunity?

 # Stock Hedging Strategies
 ## low correlation alternatives